Juvenile Indigent Defense Delivery System

 Despite the existence of juvenile courts, many youth are still tried as adults.
 Virginia has four ways that youth can be prosecuted as adults:

-- Once an Adult, Always an Adult: Convictions as an adult preclude the juvenile court from taking jurisdiction of subsequent offenses committed by that young person.
+- Convictions as an adult preclude the juvenile court from taking jurisdiction of subsequent offenses committed by that young person.
 Va.
-Code Ann. § 16.1-271.
+Code Ann. § 16.1-271 (2020).

 NJDC conducts statewide assessments of access to counsel and the quality of juvenile defense representation in delinquency proceedings around the country.
 These assessments provide a state with baseline information about the nature and efficacy of its juvenile indigent defense structures, highlight the strengths and weaknesses of the indigent juvenile defense system, and provide tailored recommendations that address each state’s distinctive characteristics to help decision-makers focus on key trouble spots and highlight best practices.
 The NJDC State Assessment Page provides more information about state assessments.